ysmei97/ysmei97.github.io/_pages/projects.md

 <p align="center">
   <img src="../files/projects/smac.png" alt="smac" style="width: 80%;">
 </p>
-<p align="center"><i>Fig. Comparison between MAC-PO and other adapted experience replay methods on three SMAC maps (from hard <br \> to super hard), where MAC-PO outperforms the runner-up by 10%, 6%, and 4% on each map, respectively.</i></p>
+<p align="center"><i>Fig. Comparison between MAC-PO and other adapted experience replay methods on three SMAC maps (from hard to super hard), where MAC-PO outperforms the runner-up by 10%, 6%, and 4% on each map, respectively.</i></p>
 </details>

 <a name="the-multi-agent-rl-can-be-even-trained-faster"></a>